-The ISD Fellows in Diplomacy program provides academic credit and non-service stipends (Huffington, Humes, Newsom, Dulles) or merit-based tuition scholarships (Bunker) ($3,000 each) to selected BSFS and graduate SFS students who wish to pursue independent research projects that focus on ongoing and emerging diplomatic issues.
+The ISD Fellows in Diplomacy program provides academic credit, and $3,000 non-service stipends (Huffington, Humes, Newsom, Dulles) or merit-based tuition scholarships (Bunker), to selected BSFS and graduate SFS students who wish to pursue independent research projects that focus on ongoing and emerging diplomatic issues.

 - Graduate School of Foreign Service (GSFS): Five graduate students are selected during the spring of their first year for study during their second year.
-Three fellows are funded by Michael Huffington, one honors Ambassador David D. Newsom, inaugural ISD Director, and one, in recognition of Allen W. and Allen M. Dulles, sponsors a graduate student whose project is related to the work of the intelligence community.
+The one in recognition of Allen W. and Allen M. Dulles, sponsors a graduate student whose project is related to the work of the intelligence community.
 GSFS Fellows receive a non-service stipend or merit-based tuition scholarship and may choose to take the fellowship for three credits.

 How to Apply